fedenunez/creative-theme-jekyll/index.md

    </div>
 </div>

 <a id="contact"/>

 ## Troubleshooting

 Have a question?
 You can find the answers for the most common questions in our _Frequently Asked Question_ document.
-If you are experience troubles refer to our _troubleshooting_ guide
+If you are experiencing troubles or malfunction refer to our _Troubleshooting_ guide

 <div class="row justify-content-md-center">